fawwaznasuha12-afk/Chess_A1/README.md

 ```

 📸 Screenshots & Demo
 Coming Soon! 🖼️
 Screenshots and a demo video will be added here once the interface is polished.

-      For now, you can run the program and see it in action on your terminal!
+For now, you can run the program and see it in action on your termina

 🔮 Future Scope
 Graphical User Interface (GUI) — Build a proper GUI using Pygame or Tkinter

 Web Deployment — Deploy as a web app using Streamlit or Flask

 Larger Dataset — Train on a bigger PGN dataset (e.g., millions of games)

 Difficulty Levels — Add easy / medium / hard modes

 Opening Book — Integrate a chess opening database

 Analysis Mode — Allow players to review and analyze their games

 Multiplayer — Add support for two players on the same device

 🙏 Acknowledgements
 Python Chess Library — for chess logic inspiration

 DeepMind AlphaZero — for the MCTS + RL concept

 Open-source PGN datasets from Lichess and OpenChess

 All mentors and friends who provided feedback and support

 📄 License
       This project is licensed under the MIT License — feel free to use, modify, and distribute it for any purpose.
 See the LICENSE file for details.